byandell/data_club/doc/BoxSync.md

 #### Modifying SQLite Database

 You should not be able to change the SQLite database in my folder, as it is locked.
 However, you CAN change SQLite databases in your own folder.
 This can be a blessing and/or a curse.
 We will talk later about how to manage SQLite databases using the R/dplyr package.
+Typical use is most likely to copy the SQLite database from Box and use it locally.

 #### Box Permissions